jigarius/burrito_maker/README.md

 The _BurritoDefaultWidget::processToppingsFieldset()_ method solely exists as a helper.
 Its only purpose is to help flatten the user input array in such a way that the field names map to various database columns, instead of being nested under _meat_ and _toppings_ indexes in the POST array.

 NOTE: One might think that adding the _#tree_ attribute to these fieldsets can help flatten the fieldset's sub-fields, but it does't work that way.
+If you set _#tree_ as _FALSE_ on the fieldset, though we might expect only the fieldset to be be flattened, what actually happens is every child of the fieldset is submitted as a root element in the main form.
 Hence, we use the _BurritoDefaultWidget::processToppingsFieldset()_ to do the trick.

 # The field formatter